kstenerud/concise-encoding/ce-structure.md

 Constants are named values that have been defined in a schema.
 Constants are **non-referring** and **visible**.
 A CTE decoder must look up the constant name in the schema and use the value it maps to.
 CTE encoders must use constant names where specified by the schema.

-A constant's name must be an [unquoted-safe string](#unquoted-safe-string) with a max length of 50 Unicode characters.
+A constant's name must be an [identifier](#identifier).

+Constants also have a [combined form](#combined-objects), whereby the right-side is the value of the constant (so that it is still usable in cases where the decoder doesn't have access to the constant's definition).

 Constants are only available in CTE documents; CBE documents aren't meant for human consumption, and store the actual value only.

 ### NA

 NA ("Not Available") is a **non-referring**, **visible** pseudo-object that indicates missing data (data that should be there but is not for some reason).
-The reason field, which can be any non-pseudo-object, describes why the data is missing.
+The [combined](#combined-objects) reason field (which can be any non-pseudo-object) describes why the data is missing.

     [NA] [Reason]